checkmarx-ts/cxone-flow-audit/README.md

 There are 3 functions that can be performed by `cxoneflow-audit`:

 * Audit: This creates a CSV file showing configuration status for CxOneFlow webhooks.
-* Deploy: (Coming soon) Deploys required configurations for CxOneFlow webhooks.
+* Deploy: Deploys required configurations for CxOneFlow webhooks.
-* Remove: (Coming soon) Removes deployed configurations for CxOneFlow webhooks.
+* Remove: Removes deployed configurations for CxOneFlow webhooks.

 After installation, executing the command `cxoneflow-audit -h` will show detailed help.

+The audit function is limited to reading service hook configuration.
+It is suggested to review the audit output before using the deploy or remove functions.

 ### General Configuration Options